semver/semver/semver.md

 MUST NOT be modified.
 Any modifications MUST be released as a new version.

-1. Major version zero (0.y.z) is for initial development and SHOULD NOT be considered for public consumtion.
+1. Major version zero (0.y.z) is for initial development and SHOULD NOT be considered for public consumption.
 Avoid distribution to avoid dependency on an unstable API.

 1. Version 1.0.0 defines the public API.
 The way in which the version number